markshust/docker-magento/README.md

 ### MFTF

-To work with MFTF you will need to first enable the `selenium` image in the `docker-compose.dev.yml` file.selenium Then you will need to run the following.
+To work with MFTF you will need to first enable the `selenium` image in the `docker-compose.dev.yml` file.
+Then, you will need to run the following.

 1. Run mftf build process `bin/mftf build:project`.
-This should build the basic setup for mftf in your project,
+This should build the basic setup for mftf in your project.
-1. Update the extra host values to match your Magneto URL and IP in `docker-compose.dev.yml`,
+2. Update the `extra_host` values to match your Magento URL and IP in `docker-compose.dev.yml`.
-1. Update the values in `src/dev/tests/acceptance/.env`.
-Including adding the new line `SELENIUM_HOST=selenium` to define for Codeception which host to connect to,
+3. Update the values in `src/dev/tests/acceptance/.env`, including adding the new line `SELENIUM_HOST=selenium` to define the host Codeception should connect to.
-1. Run a sample test `bin/mftf run:test AdminLoginTest`
+4. Run a sample test `bin/mftf run:test AdminLoginTest`.
-1. Update your nginx.conf to allow access to the dev section with the following before the final deny all section.
+5. Update your `nginx.conf` file to allow access to the dev section with the following, before the final `deny all` section:

 ```
 location ~* ^/dev/tests/acceptance/utils($|/) {